WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Methodology

 \subsection{Task Formulation}

-When modeling the correspondence between first-person (egocentric) and third-person (exocentric) perspectives, we identify two key observations: (i) Camera pose annotation is highly challenging and often inaccurate, requiring post-processing refinement; and (ii) The perspectives of paired egocentric and exocentric videos are typically fixed in most gaming and real-world scenarios, rendering camera parameters less critical.
-In light of these findings, we eliminate the dependency on camera pose and formulate the egocentric–exocentric video transformation as a video-to-video translation task.
-In detail, for the paired triplet $\langle \mathcal{V}^{\text{ego}}, \mathcal{V}^{\text{exo}}, \mathcal{I}^{\text{ref}} \rangle$, egocentric-exocentric translation consists of two sub-tasks: (i) \textit{Exocentric-to-egocentric translation}, where the exocentric video $\mathcal{V}^{\text{ego}} $ is used as condition and transformed into corresponding egocentric video $\mathcal{V}^{\text{exo}}$; and (ii) \textit{Egocentric-to-exocentric translation}, where the egocentric video $\mathcal{V}^{\text{exo}}$ and reference image $\mathcal{I}^{\text{ref}}$ are used as the condition and transformed back into the exocentric video $\mathcal{V}^{\text{ego}}$.
+This paper tackles a challenging yet applicable task of egocentric-exocentric video translation.
+In detail, for the triplet sample $\langle \mathcal{V}^{\text{ego}}, \mathcal{V}^{\text{exo}}, \mathcal{I}^{\text{ref}} \rangle$, egocentric-exocentric translation consists of two sub-tasks: (i) \textit{Exocentric-to-egocentric translation}, where the exocentric video $\mathcal{V}^{\text{exo}} $ is used as condition and transformed into corresponding egocentric video $\mathcal{V}^{\text{ego}}$; and (ii) \textit{Egocentric-to-exocentric translation}, where the egocentric video $\mathcal{V}^{\text{ego}}$ and reference image $\mathcal{I}^{\text{ref}}$ are used as the condition and transformed back into the exocentric video $\mathcal{V}^{\text{exo}}$.
+Note that neither camera poses nor depth information is provided, which deliberately complicates the task to enforce robust generalization across different cameras and scenarios.
+Importantly, our work addresses bidirectional ego-exo translation in dynamic wandering scenarios with freely moving cameras, which distinguishes it from previous unidirectional exo-to-ego methods~\cite{4Diff,ExoEgoV,Egoexo-gen} with static viewpoints.